 Bring enough backup stuff as the combination of high winds and the lack of shops will leave You landlocked pretty soon.

 surfing: Summer and late spring are way too windy for surfing here.
 But autumn and winter offer a very rich supply of waves that work very nice at the different beachbreaks along this area as long as waves don´t get bigger than 2m (faces).
 Best places are the break in front of the marabout and the sandbar at the rivermouth.
 There is lefts and rights alike.
 The level required to surf these beachbreaks is not very high so it fits beginners and intermediates alike.
 There is never a crowd problem here as long as You´re willing to walk a couple of emters.

 kiteboarding: hhhm, the beach is wide and all sand and the wind comes sideshore but You need a very small kite for not beeing blown away.
 You should have some experience to kite here.

-For more impressions check out the galleries (the place, windsurf, surf) and the info board.
+For more impressions check out the gallery and the info board.